-Ms. Nutarak: Thank you Mr. Speaker, and I thank you Lorne for a well-given speech.
+Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
+Thank you, Lorne, for a well-given speech.
+I say "good day" to the people of Pond Inlet and Nunayummiut.

-I rise today to congratulate the municipality of Pond Inlet for an innovative housing pilot project that has recently been undertaken.
-The policy has utilized funds that are received from the Department of Family Services to repurpose a seacan into a tiny home.
+Mr. Speaker, I rise today to congratulate the Municipality of Pond Inlet for an innovative housing pilot project that has recently been undertaken.

-The municipality is looking at ways to expand the project so the community has a greater range of transitional housing options for residents.
+(interpretation ends) Mr. Speaker, the municipality has utilized funds that it received from the Department of Family Services to repurpose a sea can into a "tiny home."
+The municipality is looking at ways to expand the project so that the community has a greater range of transitional housing options for residents.